 Type 2 diabetes is an ongoing (chronic) disease.
 It has no known cure.
 It's the most common type of diabetes.

 The exact cause of type 2 diabetes is not known.
 It seems to run in families.
-But it often takes other factors to bring on the disease.
+But it often takes other things to bring on the disease.
 These include:

 Not getting enough physical activity

 Taking certain medicines

 Family history of diabetes.
-The condition tends to run in families.
+It tends to run in families.

 Extra weight.
 Being overweight puts you at higher risk.

 Lack of exercise.
-Not enough physical activity also puts you at risk.
+Not enough physical activity puts you at risk.

 Taking certain medicines.
-These include steroids, some water pills (diuretics), and medicines for mental health (antipsychotics).
+These include steroids and some water pills (diuretics).
+They also include medicines for mental health called antipsychotics.

 Race and ethnicity.
 People who have African, Hispanic, Asian, Pacific Island, or American Indian heritage are more likely to develop type 2 diabetes.

 Gestational diabetes.
-Having diabetes in pregnancy puts you at higher risk of type 2 diabetes later.
+Having diabetes in pregnancy puts you at higher risk for type 2 diabetes later.

 Low HDL.
 This means low levels of the good cholesterol.